plone/meta/config/README.rst

   - This file is copied to `.editorconfig` and allows developers to have a common editor configuration experience in all repos.

-* lint-requirements.txt.j2

-  - list of packages needed to run the GitHub actions.

-* linting.yml.j2

-  - Configuration for GitHub actions.

 * packages.txt

   - This file lists the packages which use the configuration in the directory.